-Few road-going superbikes are quite so 'race-bred' as the Honda NR750.
-It was a direct descendant of Honda's NR500 GP bike.
-The NR roadster was released in '92.
-A decade or so previously, the four-stroke racer had been slugging it out with Suzuki and Yamaha two-strokes.
+Few road-going superbikes are quite so race-bred as the Honda NR750.
+It was a direct descendant of Honda\’s NR500 GP bike.
+The NR roadster was released in \’92.
+That was a decade or so on from when the four-stroke racer had been slugging it out with Suzuki and Yamaha \’strokers\’.
 Well, trying to, at any rate.
 The plucky Honda was always disadvantaged against its free-revving two-stroke rivals.
 As a result, Honda\’s NR500 race bike was retired in \’81.

-The feature for which the NR will be forever remembered was its 'oval' pistons.
-Technically, they were not oval.
-Rather, they were lozenge-shaped.
-These ovoid pistons, at any rate, were the NR's most clear-cut connection with its racing ancestor.
-Whatever their form, they obviously worked.
-The NR delivered 125bhp - at 14,000 rpm.
+The feature for which the NR is famous is its oval pistons.
+To be pedantic, they were not actually oval.
+They were lozenge-shaped.
+The \’ovoid\’ pistons, then, were the NR\’s most clear-cut connection with its racing ancestry.
+Ultimatey – whatever precise form they took – they worked.
+The NR delivered 125bhp – at 14,000 rpm.
 Top speed was 160mph.
-That was notwithstanding the NR's weight - a tubby 489lb.
-Ultimately, however - while the performance was impressive - it was not earth-shattering.
-Honda had done its best to conjure up a V8 - out of a V4!
+That was notwithstanding the NR\’s weight – a tubby 489lb.
+While the NR\’s performance was impressive – it was not earth-shattering.
+Honda had done its best to pull a V8 rabbit out of a V4 hat.
 Effectively, to double it up.
-The NR's V4 engine was fitted with eight fuel injectors and titanium conrods.
+With that in mind, the NR\’s V4 engine was fitted with eight fuel injectors and titanium conrods.
 Four camshafts depressed thirty-two lightweight valves.
-Sadly, all that did not equate to twice the speed of a standard V4!
+Sadly, though, the modifications did not equate to twice the speed!

-The NR's styling was on a par with its engineering.
-It had a titanium-coated screen, for starters.
+The NR\’s styling was almost as adventurous as its engineering.
+Its screen was titanium-coated, for instance.
 That was backed up by a brilliant finish – in every sense of the word.
-The paintwork and polished aluminium frame.
-Build quality was what you would expect from a one-of-a-kind superbike.
-In every department, the NR delivered.
-Above all, though, it came with charisma - by the crateful.
-Bikes like the NR tend not to have too many owners.
-And not just because of exorbitant price-tags and running costs.
-Such machines grant access to motorcycling's inner sanctum.
-Perhaps - more than any other road-bike - the Honda NR750 combined visual and technological exoticism.
-Glamour was never an issue!
+The paintwork and polished aluminium frame were particularly lustrous.
+The bike\’s build quality was equally dazzling.
+In every department, then, the NR delivered.
+Above all, it oozed charisma – mainly on account of its unique engine configuration.
+Bikes like the NR tend not to clock up too many owners.
+And not just because of high price tags and running costs.
+Such a machine grants access to motorcycling\’s inner sanctum.
+Arguably – more than any other roadster – the Honda NR750 mixed visual and technical exoticism.
+Put simply – glamour was never an issue!